-I had glaucoma.
-My eye doctor did a special procedure that basically cured it.
-There are many different types of glaucoma, and this particular procedure can't be used for all of them.
-The type I had is known as pigmentary glaucoma, and I was a good candidate for the procedure.
+My eye doctor did a particular procedure that effectively cured it.
+There are many different types of glaucoma, and this specific procedure doesn't work for all of them.
+The kind of glaucoma I had is known as pigmentary glaucoma, and I was a good candidate for that procedure, which I'll describe.

 What you'll get from this article:

-- I’ll start by describing what led up to the diagnosis, and what was done at first.
+- I’ll start by discussing what led up to the diagnosis and what my ophthalmologist did at first.

-- Then I’ll explain how my ophthalmologist later used a special laser procedure to get my glaucoma under control without the need for eye drops.
+- Then I’ll explain how he later used a particular laser procedure to keep my glaucoma under control without the need for eye drops.

 I’m not talking about LASIK (Laser Refractive Surgery).
 That’s a different procedure used for correcting near-sighted or far-sighted vision.
-The procedure I had is called laser iridotomy, and it is used to control the high pressure caused by glaucoma.
+The procedure I had is called laser iridotomy.
+It alleviates the high pressure caused by glaucoma.